live-by-unix/println/README.md

 **Solution:**
 - Verify file type is in the supported list: PDF, TXT, MD, CSV, DOCX, PNG, JPEG
 - Ensure file is not corrupted
-- Check file extension is lowercase
+- Check file extension is lowercase (or it will be normalized)

 ### "Printer not found" in non-interactive mode
 **Solution:**